nabinkhadka/readable-content/README.rst

 readable-content
 ============================
-Collects actual content of any article, blog, news, etc.
+Collects actual content of any article, blog, news, etc. This project may not give perfect readable result depending upon way any webpage is structured, but it should work pretty well.
+This was created to prepare data for NLP work.

 Installation